seanbearden/trading-platform/README.md

     ```

-## Task 1
-### Pull portfolio details from Ameritrade
-* Connect to Ameritrade API
-* Present investments on dashboard with filtering options.

 ## Task 2
 ### Create log of intent with purchases, specifically exit signals.

 ## Task 3
 ### Create ability to manually enter order and trigger text alerts.
-* Vital to this project is an alert system.
+- Vital to this project is an alert system.
 AWS products will be utilized in building the alert system.
 I need an
 MySQL RDS, and a lambda function that runs on a schedule.
-* Need basic interface on a Dash/Flask app.
+- Need basic interface on a Dash/Flask app.
 Need symbol, option contract date and strike, order price and quantity.
-* Send texts via Twilio to interested parties.
+- Send texts via Twilio to interested parties.
-* All entries should be logged in an RDS.
+- All entries should be logged in an RDS.
-* Verification of entries using Ameritrade
+- Verification of entries using Ameritrade
-* Confirmation or error presented to user
+- Confirmation or error presented to user

 ## Task 4
 ### Notes
-* Need to make notes for trades
+- Need to make notes for trades
-*
+-

 ## Task 5
 ### reporting